 The Six Secrets to a Successful Product

 When the iPhone debuted in 2007, it was immediately hailed as a magical device.
 The day after it hit the market, every smartphone that came before it seemed downright decrepit.
 Despite some limitations — like no high-speed data and no third-party apps — everybody wanted at least to touch one.
 You could learn it inside and out in an hour, and it felt just right in the hand.
 The mobile world was transformed.
-15+ years later, whether you have an iPhone, Android, or Windows device in your pocket or purse, its daddy was the original iPhone.
+17 years later, whether you have an iPhone or Android device in your pocket or purse, its daddy was the original iPhone.

-Product launches like the iPhone are one in ten million, but successful product launches happen frequently (albeit with much less fanfare).
-I’ve worked with hundreds of companies from the garage stage to Fortune 1000 over the last 25 years.
-My work has spanned corporate strategy, go-to-market approaches, and product positioning, I’ve seen a lot of successful products come to market and a larger number that “coulda been a contender” but fell flat.
+Product launches like the iPhone are one in ten million, but successful product launches happen frequently (albeit with much less fanfare). we’ve worked with hundreds of companies from the garage stage to Fortune 1000 over the last 27 years.
+Our work has spanned corporate strategy, go-to-market approaches, and product positioning, we’ve seen a lot of successful products come to market and a larger number that “coulda been a contender” but fell flat.
 Here are my keys to building and launching a successful product.

 1. Apply superior talent